PedroSchmalz/covid19-tweets-brazilian-mayoral-candidates/README.md

-# Tweets about Covid-19 Vaccines of Brazilian Mayoral Candidates (2020)
+# Tweets of Brazilian Mayoral Candidates about Covid-19 Vaccines  (2020 and 2021)

 ## Content